Hymavathi-Samsani/Learning-Week-2/Readme.md

 Hi There

-Im learning git bash for first time and its my first class learning properly about bot git and git hubassss:waayyoscs dsdsdsdadsadsjdjkdhsdjsahdsjhb
+Im learning git bash for first time and its my first class learning properly about git and git